polkadot-developers/polkadot-docs/infrastructure/running-a-validator/onboarding-and-offboarding/set-up-validator.md

     ![polkadot-dashboard-validate-1](/images/infrastructure/running-a-validator/onboarding-and-offboarding/set-up-validator/polkadot-dashboard-validate-1.webp)

 2. Set a reward commission percentage if desired.
-You can set a percentage of the rewards to go to your validator and the rest to your nominators.
+You can set a percentage of the rewards to pay to your validator and the remainder pays to your nominators.
 A 100% commission rate indicates the validator intends to keep all rewards and is seen as a signal the validator is not seeking nominators
 3. Toggle the **Allows New Nominations** option if your validator is open to more nominations from DOT holders
 4. Once everything is configured, select **Bond & Validate** to activate your validator status